rstudio/tfprobability/README.md

 ## Installation

-To install `tfprobability` from this repository, do
+To install `tfprobability` from github, do

     devtools::install_github("rstudio/tfprobability")